TimeForANinja/pacserver/README.md

 ### Zones
 Zones map IP Networks to PAC Files
-The program expects a CSV, each row is one rule and it supports the following columns
+The program expects a CSV, each row is one rule, and it supports the following columns

 | Column ID | type | Description                                                                                                                                      |
 |-----------|------|--------------------------------------------------------------------------------------------------------------------------------------------------|